Biology at Hull is all about tackling global challenges, from genetic engineering through to climate change.

 This degree reflects the breadth of modern biological sciences, with core topics including genetics and genomics, microbiology, evolution, cell biology and biological diversity.
 We’ll help you build your degree around your interests, like molecular genomics, toxicology, applied ecology or other specialist topics.
 Fascinated by human biology?
 You can also take modules from biomedical sciences.
 Or if you’re interested in all areas of biology you can take a broad range of options - the choice is yours.

 You'll get plenty of hands-on training in the lab and field and you'll work on mini-projects throughout your course.

 You can also take one of our residential field course options, including overseas trips to Brazil or Mallorca, where you’ll learn essential skills for ecological careers.

-In 2021, we invested £200,000 in a brand new molecular genomics teaching lab, where you’ll learn state-of-the-art techniques for investigating genetics, molecular biology and biochemistry.
+In 2021, we invested £200,000 in a brand new Advanced Training Lab, where you’ll learn state-of-the-art techniques for investigating genetics, molecular biology and biochemistry.

 Our degree will open doors to exciting careers.
 Our graduates have gained jobs in bioscience industries, teaching, veterinary medicine, ecological consultancy and scientists in government and non-government organisations.
 Our students also go on to further study through either Masters or PhD level qualifications, becoming scientific leaders of the future.

 Excellent teaching is highly valued here.
 We are a small, friendly supportive group, which means you’ll get to know your personal support tutor well over the course of your time at Hull.
 We also have three winners of the Royal Society of Biology’s Higher Education Bioscience Teacher of the Year Award in the department.
 We bring industrial collaborators into our teaching so you can see how biology is used in real world contexts.